Introduction to Digital Art Commission Pricing

 Suppose a client asks for a polished character illustration that you expect will take 10 hours.
 You want to earn $25 per hour.
 You expect about $20 in project-specific software or asset costs, and you judge the job to be moderately complex, so you choose a multiplier of 1.2.
 First calculate labor: 10 ร 25 = 250.
 Then add materials: 250 + 20 = 270.
 Finally apply complexity: 270 ร 1.2 = 324.
 The calculator would return a suggested quote of $324.00.

-No calculator can perfectly capture the value of creative work, and this one is intentionally simple.
+This digital art commission calculator is intentionally simple.
 It assumes your main cost drivers are labor time, direct project expenses, and a complexity adjustment.
 It does not automatically include taxes, payment processor fees, marketplace commissions, rush fees, print shipping, long-term licensing value, agency markups, or the premium that may come from a strong personal brand.
 It also assumes that your hours estimate is reasonably accurate.
 If you underestimate your own process, the quote will still come out too low.

 That is why the result should be treated as a structured baseline rather than an unquestionable final answer.
 If you offer commercial usage rights, licensing should usually be added on top.
 If the job is urgent, a rush fee may be more transparent than simply inflating the hourly rate.
 If the piece is likely to trigger many approval loops, you may want to raise either the hours estimate or the multiplier.
 In short, the calculator is most useful when it supports judgment rather than replacing judgment.

 One smart way to use this tool is backward planning.
-If you know the minimum amount you want to earn from a project, experiment with different hours and complexity values until the quote meets that goal.
+If you know the minimum amount you want to earn from a digital art commission, experiment with different hours and complexity values until the quote reaches that goal.
 This can help you decide whether a client's budget fits the requested scope before you agree to the job.
 It is also useful for portfolio planning.
 If detailed environments always require a high multiplier and many hours, you may decide to reserve them for premium tiers instead of offering them casually at the same price as a simple portrait.

 You can also use the calculator to compare workflows.
 If a faster process, a refined brush set, or a better briefing template reduces average hours per commission, the savings show up clearly.
 Pricing becomes less emotional when you can see how operational improvements affect revenue.